tsduck/tsduck/src/libtsduck/dtv/dsmcc/ROADMAP.md

 PID (different transaction_id groups).
 Those should be tracked independently and addressable by carousel id.

+A **survey mode** (`--list-carousels` or similar) that scans a TS and reports every PID carrying DSM-CC — transaction_ids, versions, module counts, compressed/uncompressed sizes — would save a lot of "grep the PMT, guess the PID" cycles before the real extraction run.

+## Carousel bootstrap

+- **Use the DSI IOR.** The DownloadServerInitiate carries an IOR that names the ServiceGateway module, but the carousel engine ignores it and rediscovers the SRG by scanning every completed module for a `srg` kind tag.
+Works in practice; the cost is that we BIOP-parse modules we already know aren't the gateway, and we throw away the carousel_id / compatibility_descriptor that DSI also carries.
+Hook DSI into `feedUserToNetwork` so the SRG location is known up front.

 ## Knowing what the carousel is doing

 - **Version tracking.** The upper bits of `transaction_id` encode a